oracle-livelabs/database/datapump-x-platform-migration/03-xtts-prechecks/xtts-prechecks.md

 ### CHECK for TimeStamp with Local Time Zone (TSLTZ) Data Type (SOURCE)
-So check now if your source database has tables having columns with "__TimeStamp with Local Time Zone__ (TSLTZ)":
+As both time zones differ check now if your source database has tables having columns with "__TimeStamp with Local Time Zone__ (TSLTZ)":

   ```
     <copy>